 The convent was built on the spectacular Coricancha ‘enclosure of gold’.
 This was the most important temple dedicated to the worship of the Sun and the walls of which were lined with solid sheets of gold.
 All that remains now is the fine stonework, the conquistadors took the rest and destroyed the temple to build the convent.
 Coricancha was also an observatory, where priests kept track of major celestial events.
 Today it houses an impressive collection of canvas paintings from the Escuela Cusqueña of art.

-Sacsayhuaman (which means ‘satisfied falcon’) is one of the most impressive sites built by the Incas.
+Sacsayhuaman (which means ‘a place where the falcon is satisfied’) is one of the most impressive sites built by the Incas.
 It is generally referred to as a fortress; however it is not certain what its main function was in reality.
 Current research suggests that it was more likely used as a temple, as Inca tombs have been discovered in the area.

 The site is a marvellous archeological feat; even now after it was destroyed, one can only imagine its greatness when it stood in its full glory.
-The stones in the wall are incredible and the largest one weighs 128 tons.
+Its construction of stones on the walls is incredible and the largest one weighs 128 tons.

 The Incas envisioned Cusco as having a puma shape and Sacsayhuaman was the head.
-The magnificent zigzag walls are the major attraction.
-The grounds surrounding Sacsayhuaman are still used today for the colourful festival of Inti Raymi which is held to celebrate the winter’s solstice on the 24th of June.
+Its magnificent zigzag walls are the biggest attraction.
+The grounds surrounding Sacsayhuaman are still used today for the colourful festival of Inti Raymi which is held to celebrate the winter solstice on the 24th of June.

 The site of Q’enqo (meaning ‘maze’ in quechua) contains the most impressive carved rocks in the Cusco area.
 There are carvings everywhere, although some are very indistinct, such as a llama, a condor and snakes have been identified.
-There are many zigzag channels on top of the natural rock, probably used for pouring sacrificial chicha (a local liquor made from corn).
-Below the rock, there are a number of caves and passageways , an altar which was used for the sacrifices of lamas, and mummifications of buried people have been discovered.
+There are many zigzag channels on top of the natural rock, probably used for pouring sacrificial chicha (a local drink made from corn).
+Below the rock, there are a number of caves and passageways , an altar which was used for the sacrifices of llamas, and buried remains of people that have been mummified were discovered.

 Puka Pukara is translated to ‘the red fortress’ in quechua.
 This is a small site and although the name suggests that it was a fortress, it does not appear to have had any defensive purpose.
 Probably it was used as an administrative center.
-The interesting point is the way the Incas built the walls over the rocks.
+The most interesting part is the way in which the Incas built the walls over the rocks.

 The name means “place of rest” in quechua.
 It used to be the royal hacienda of the Inca Yupanqui when he went to hunt in the surrounding area.
 This site was also thought to have been used as a Temple to the Water.
 There are some interesting aquaducts, canals and cascades sculpted out of stone, designed to channel water flowing from a nearby stream.

-Please Note: The Cusco city Tour and price is only for our clients who have booked any 2, 3, 4, 5 days or more tour or trek with SAM Travel.
+Please Note: The Cusco city Tour and price is only for our clients who have booked any 2, 3, 4, 5 days or other tours or treks with INCA TRAIL.

-The partial ticket, or 1 Day ticketcosts70 soles (US $22) and is valid for 1 day.
-You can visit a many sites as you like in one day with no further charge.
+The partial ticket, or 1 Day ticket costs 70 soles (US $22) and is valid for 1 day.
+You can visit as many sites as you like in one day with no further charge.
 There are no discounts with this ticket.

 Both tourist tickets, of 1 day or 10 day, allows the access to different archeological sites around Cusco, and Sacred Valley.
 This is the best way to visit all the archeological sites of the region and the Sacred Valley.
 Most of the main archeological sites are not accessible for free.